nodecount/crops_xp/README.md

 This mod allows you to gains XP when you harvest mature crops.

-It's a good alternative to kill monsters to win experience in Minecraft.
-Ideal for players that play in peaceful and also want to enchant their stuff.
+This is a good alternative to killing mobs to gain experience in Minecraft.
+Ideal for players who play in peaceful mode and still want to enchant their stuff.

 Works with other mods which integrate crops (farmer delight, ...).